-The staff at the ITB Pension Funds ligised with the administrator each month about the service levels to identify any systemic administration issues that might affect members' interests.
-Transfers out, fund switches and payments out, both to and in respect of members, were processed by L&G, on behalf of the Trustees.
-The promptness of processing these transactions was monitored by the Trustees through the service level performance reporting each quarter.
+The staff at the ITB Pension Funds liaised with the administrator each month about the service levels to identify any systemic administration issues that might affect members' interests.
+Transfers out, fund switches and payments out, both to and in respect of members, were processed by L&G, on behalf of the Trustee.
+The promptness of processing these transactions was monitored by the Trustee Directors through the service level performance reporting each quarter.
 The accuracy of processing these transactions was monitored by the Funds Office, which reconciled L&G's advance notice of the transactions to separate fund accounting reports.

-The Trustees' review of L&G's auarterly SLA performance identified no substantive issues during the scheme year.
+The Trustee Directors' review of L&G's quarterly SLA performance identified no substantive issues during the scheme year.
 Joiner and contribution files processing and the allocation of contributions to investments were all completed within the SLA throughout the year.
-As shown by the table below, during the financial year there were some improvements in SLA performance for payments processing and the servicing of member enquiries, including requests for quotes and issuing maturity and leaver packs.
-The exception to this was the September 2021 quarter, which was impacted by an increase in the volume of requests and payments.
+SLA performance for payments processing and the servicing of member enquiries is shown in the table below.
+Improvements in SLA performance were achieved during the year and in the 6 months to March 2023 all payments and over 99.5% of enquiries were processed within SLA.